VOLTTRON/volttron/README.md

 ## Next Steps
 We request you to explore and contribute towards development of VOLTTRON message bus refactor task.
 This is an ongoing task and we are working towards completing the following:
-* Integrating Volttron Central, forwarder, data mover and other agents which connect to remote instances to use RabbitMQ message bus with SSL.
+* Integrating Volttron Central to use RabbitMQ message bus with SSL.
-* Streamlining the installation steps.
 * Test scripts for RabbitMQ message bus.
 * Scalability tests for large scale VOLTTRON deployment.